 A few years ago we weren’t even selling this.
 Our error.
 In less than a couple years it's become one of our staff’s favorite foods.

 Kept in the cloth bags, it lasts for a long, long time—there’s no rush to use it up.
-Ronnie eats his sausage for breakfast with eggs and biscuits.
-Try it in omelets.
+Ronny eats his sausage for breakfast with eggs and biscuits.
+Try it in omelettes.
 It also makes some serious sausage gravy.
 While this yummy sausage is air cured, it is not actually cooked.
 To please your palate, warm it, brown it, cook it up and enjoy.

 "So fabulous.
 Consider it a treat as you would a bottle of really good Champagne.
 It makes dreamy sausage gravy over biscuits or English muffins."